rchak007/decentralSeedRecover/READMEv1.md

 # Decentralized Seed Phrase Recovery

 ![image-20231222153734139](Images/image-20231222153734139.png)

-## Problem

-Storing HD wallet seed phrases is stressful.
-Current methods, including paper and offline storage, have risks of misplacement and hacking, leading to significant cryptocurrency losses.

-## Solution

-Our solution is a user-friendly decentralized seed phrase manager for Cardano.
-It encrypts seed phrases using On-Chain Encrypted Storage, enhancing security and convenience.
-By distributing seed phrases on the blockchain, the solution mitigates the risks associated with centralized storage, making it challenging for a single entity to compromise multiple seed phrases.
+Managing Seed phrase for Web3 is tough ask, not only for new users who are non-technical and/or not too savvy and also not realizing importance of these keys but even for technically experienced.
+Either we end up being quite paranoid not to lose the key and come up with ways ourselves or we see users forget where they stored etc.

+This project offers a way to store the seed phrase On Chain in an encrypted fashion so it can be recovered and relieving the stress of trying to secure it w/o getting hacked etc.

 ![image-20230805080433577](Images/DecentralizedSeedManagementV2.drawio.png)

-## How It Works
+### Web Application Front end

+A web application front end will enable user to first create their Seed phrase or they can also bring their Seed phrase they want to have recovery on.

-### Securing User Seed Phrase
+### Seed phrase

-To secure the user's Seed Phrase,

-1. The user interface would allow the user to either generate a new seed phrase or put in an existing seed phrase they want secure.
-2. The user submits 23/24 seed words, keeping 1 hidden for extra security.
-3. Index of the hidden word and passphrase are provided.
-4. Personal info (hashed) is added to the script to produce parameterized contracts for UTxO identification.
-5. The Dapp encrypts 23 words and their respective indexes using AES encryption using the  user passphrase + seed + index as the encryption key, and then stores the encrypted result int the datum of a UTxO on-chain.
+User will get the seed phrase of 24 hr word phrase.
+They can write it down or keep it like you would normally.

+### Recovery Info

+#### Secret Word and Index

+User will choose one out of the 24 words that will NOT be stored onChain but instead will themselves keep it and also the index of it.
+This will form part of their recovery.

+#### User Password

+User will then also supply a password that will be part of the recovery.

+#### Personal Identification & Hash

+The user will also choose some combined personal identification information like passport or drive license or Social security number etc of their choice.
+This will be hashed as part of the Decentralized Seed Phrase Smart contract.

+### Encryption

+Then the application will then use the password, 1 word left out with index as part of encryption to encrypt the remaining 23 words.
+We will use some form of AES ([Advanced Encryption Standard](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard) ) encryption to encrypt the rest of the words.

+Below is an example.
+So in this example our encrypted string is `U2FsdGVkX1+tz5nkrdI4eX34/tBFPy+MeSM2AHTTU2A+CEyqORTdZXqPF5TVXBfn`

+![image-20230819075607363](Images/image-20230819075607363.png)

+User can keep the recovery info of User Password, 1 word and index and the personal information provided safely in any normal cloud storage or other current methods etc where its easily recoverable with 2FA etc too since this info has no meaning on its own in context of the wallet.

+### Parameterized Smart Contract

-This solution will build a parameterized Smart contract on the Cardano blockchain that will use the hashed personal information as a parameter to personalize the script in which the UTxO securing the Seed Phrase in it's Datum.
+This project will then build a parameterized Smart contract on Cardano blockchain that will use the hashed personal info as a parameter and will store in the Datum the encrypted 23 words.

-#### Implementation

-* Parameterized smart contracts on Cardano Blockchain written in Plutus/Plutarch are used to secure the UTxO.
-* The UTxO in parameterized script is used mainly to secure the UTxO, with an option to withdraw the min ADA if needed.
-* The Off-chain code is written using Lucid for AES encryption and UTxO locking.

 ### Seed Phrase Recovery

-#### Recovery Info

-The following information would be required for the Seed Phrase recovery:

-* Passphrase/password.
-* 1 hidden word from the Seed Phrase + it's index.
-* Personal Information used to find the Script holding the UTxO where the Seed Phrase is secure.

-#### Recovery Process

-To ensur a safe recovery mechanism, the users would recover their Seed Phrases by providing the key i.e their passphrase + 1 seed word + word index and personal information in the exact order to find and to decrypt the rest of the 23 words and their respective indexes.
-At the point of recovery, the off-chain component uses this provided information to find the parameterized script in which the encrypted seed phrase is secured on the Cardano blockchain using the hash of the user's personal information and seed phrase is then decrypted using the AES encryption algorithm.

-## The Importance Of This Solution

-* It offers an easy-to-use, and secure recovery mechanism for lost seed phrases.
-* It Simplifies information security and storage for recovery, encouraging users to define convenient and secure passphrases and personal information rather than storing their seed phases directly on their computer, on a piece of paper, using some other insecure/expensive storage mechanism or depending on expensive centralized solutions.
-* Enhances security by allowing multiple storage locations without compromising funds.

-## AES Encryption Implementation

-This solution will use the password + 1 word left out with it's index as the encryption key for the encryption process to secure the rest of the 23 words using the AES ([Advanced Encryption Standard](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard)) Encryption Algorithm.

-### Seed Phrase Encryption

-Illustrated below is an example.
-In this example our encrypted string is `U2FsdGVkX1+tz5nkrdI4eX34/tBFPy+MeSM2AHTTU2A+CEyqORTdZXqPF5TVXBfn`

-![image-20230819075607363](Images/image-20230819075607363.png)

-The User would keep the recovery info of user Password, 1 word and index and the personal information provided safely in any normal cloud storage or other methods, where its easily recoverable with 2FA authentication knowing that this piece of information isn't used for wallet recovery on its own and pose no meaning to anyone who finds it apart from the user.

-### Seed Phrase Decryption
+When the user in future forgets/lost the seed phrase and wants to recover then they simply need their personal info, password, the secret word with index.

+Then on Cardano blockchain the personal info hashed is used to find the UTXO that has the encrypted rest of the key words.
+Then once they now have the encrypted string with AES they can use their password, left out word with index to decrypt this.

 ![image-20230819080601903](Images/image-20230819080601903.png)

-## Recursive Encryption
+### Recursive Encryption

-To increase the computational cost against Brute Force attacks, we will be implementing a 3-stage recursive encryption process.
+To increase the computational cost for hackers to brute force we will be using recursively encrypt multiple times to increase the cost to try to hack.

-This solution will use 100 times + index of word times recursive encryption.
-The idea is to increase the decryption computational time cost to make Brute Force algorithms ridiculously expensive to attempt.
+Project will use 100 times + index of word times recursive encryption.
+The idea is to increase the decrypt computational time cost so brute force algorithms will incur more cost.

-### Illustration

-#### Step 1: First stage encryption process

-`U2FsdGVkX1+tz5nkrdI4eX34/tBFPy+MeSM2AHTTU2A+CEyqORTdZXqPF5TVXBfn`
+example recursion 3 times-

+Step 1 -

+U2FsdGVkX1+tz5nkrdI4eX34/tBFPy+MeSM2AHTTU2A+CEyqORTdZXqPF5TVXBfn

 ![image-20230819091501304](Images/image-20230819091501304.png)

-#### Step 2: USing the output of the 1st encryption process

-`U2FsdGVkX1+9Y/FrplmURq+6DxLddfn9lZx9zWka6yLydnXhqNBdX3DcNOGmleaq45kP3XuW/Oi2syaONiioXyE0O1te/9tC1NH4ITp2iAzbFsWzWFkaLtSKA19R80dL`
+Step 2 -

+U2FsdGVkX1+9Y/FrplmURq+6DxLddfn9lZx9zWka6yLydnXhqNBdX3DcNOGmleaq45kP3XuW/Oi2syaONiioXyE0O1te/9tC1NH4ITp2iAzbFsWzWFkaLtSKA19R80dL

 ![image-20230819091529558](Images/image-20230819091529558.png)

-Step 3: USing the output of the 2nd encryption process

-`U2FsdGVkX19B1Qg9uG4LBlXTJ0I695Hj/ys9kRgUukgH7PTtESyIpEYFZRASyIt+JhKBBxsg/d7punQLGEGXcgOuTHPhgiJwgV4tANa7scKtRp2FJoJkjEDLhs3YG8K3DDUZ93Rs5t2Mozu1tK261Mp0Q2J4tvyir9a5agn6796EiIHmdakzfK1yPMrEqo3XC+KWhjZqoa4Lkusc3dzIQ==`
+Step 3 -

+U2FsdGVkX19B1Qg9uG4LBlXTJ0I695Hj/ys9kRgUukgH7PTtESyIpEYFZRASyIt+JhKBBxsg/d7punQLGEGXcgOuTHPhgiJwgV4tANa7scKtRp2FJoJkjEDLhs3YG8K3DDUZ93Rs5t2Mozu1tK261Mp0Q2J4tvyir9a5agn6796EiIHmdakzfK1yPMrEqo3XC++KWhjZqoa4Lkusc3dzIQ==

 ![image-20230819091559387](Images/image-20230819091559387.png)

-### Reverse
+Reverse -

-#### Step 1
+Step 1

 ![image-20230819091713086](Images/image-20230819091713086.png)

-#### Step 2
+Step 2 -

 ![image-20230819091738107](Images/image-20230819091738107.png)

-#### Step 3
+Step 3 -

 To get back the original 23 words.

 ![image-20230819091758045](Images/image-20230819091758045.png)

 ## Pilot Test with Cardano PreProd

 ### OnChain Code

 https://github.com/rchak007/plutusAppsJambhala/blob/main/src/Contracts/SeedPhraseManager.hs

 #### Datum